kkoltun/dev_notes/java/multithreading/topics.md

        1. ConcurrentHashMap - atomic operations - remove, replace and putIfAbsent
        2. Skip lists mechanism
        3. ConcurrentSkipList and ConcurrentSkipSet, advantages, how they work

-### Writing good concurrent code

-1. Check for race conditions:
-   1. What is happening to the fields (not variables/parameters).
-   2. If two threads are reading or writing a given field, you have a race condition.
-2. Check for the happens-before link - if you want things to be correct on the analysed field, it needs to have a happens-before link between the read operations and write operations.
-   1. Are read/write volatile?
-   2. Are they synchronized?
-   3. If not, there is probably a bug.
-3. Choose synchronized or volatile.
-   1. Do you need atomicity on that piece of code?
-If so, use synchronized, the code will not be interruped by other threads.
-   2. Do you need only visibility?
-If so, use volatile.
-4. Look out for false-sharing, use rather synchronized on a `private final static Object lock` rather than class instance.
-   Other library can unlock the synchronized lock if it is available from outside.
-For example call `wait()` inside your synchronized block will unlock it for other threads.
-See Java Puzzlers item 77.